 Southern Foodscapes advocates for healthy, resilient and sustainable local food systems by educating, connecting and supporting entrepreneurs, consumers and all other stakeholders in a foodshed.

 With a bewildering array of information and misinformation on the internet, consumers need clear, proven and non-dogmatic information to help them assess their food choices and the claims of food providers.

-These are not just buzzwords in a corporate report, they are values that consumers are increasingly demanding of the companies with which they do business.
+These are not just buzzwords in a corporate report, they are values that consumers are increasingly demanding from the companies with which they do business.

 - 77% of shoppers consider sustainability when shopping for food